How to Run a Multi-Vendor Store: 6 Aspects of Multivendor Management

 - Using a platform that sends payments automatically when orders are processed

 Feels complicated?
-Codup.io can help you set up your multivendor store.
+Codup.co can help you set up your multivendor store.
 Contact for free consultation.

 5. Charging Vendor Fees & Commissions

-Charging vendor commissions is one of the most important aspects of multi marketplace management.
+Charging vendor commissions is one of the most important aspects of multivendor management.

 On the surface, it might look easy: you charge a commission fee to vendors for selling on your store – this is by far the most popular way store managers earn revenue from multi vendor stores.
 But things are not so straightforward.
 There are several things you need to take into account when charging commissions and fees.

 First, you need to come up with a rate of commission to charge your vendors.
 To do that, it might be a good idea to research what other competitor stores are charging.
 You should also make sure that while the commission fee is high enough for you to make a decent profit, it isn’t too high that vendors aren’t encouraged to sell on your store.